 There are not many nuances in voting.

 It is unlikely that a two-party system (and even a system with more parties) will represent all of our views.
 We have to let go of some views or get in line to avoid cognitive dissonance.
-Given how it polarizes and cuts out nuances, it’s hard to believe that majority vote is help up as the gold standard of decision-making methods!
+Given how it polarizes and cuts out nuances, it’s hard to believe that majority vote is held up as the gold standard of decision-making methods!
+Again, it’s better than kings and queens… but it’s still not good.

 Tyranny of the majority

 Note that the basic pattern is true for either side of the political spectrum.
 It is the system that rewards this kind of behavior — sometimes more, sometimes less.
 If political leaders see value in honoring all of their constituents’ needs, they might play nice.
-But the system still remains.
 In the grand scheme of things, political parties and the candidates themselves are just players in a system that holds them captive just like anyone else.
+As children, we grow up thinking the president can decide anything.
+As we grow up, we see just how little can even be decided in our current systems.

 Preferential vote can be a way out of this as it softens the effects of majority vote.
-It’s most suitable for candidates, however, not for policy questions, so the problem of yes/no questions on the ballot often remains.
+It is most suitable for candidates, however, not for policy questions, so the problem of yes/no questions on the ballot often remains.

 Tyranny of structurelessness